Last Updated: April 24, 2014

 3. You Need a New Case

-Even if you had a case for the iPhone you used on AT&T, you'll need to buy a new case for your Verizon iPhone.
-That's because there are slight differences in the placement of the volume and ringer buttons on the left side of the Verizon iPhone as compared to the AT&T-compatible model.
+There are slight differences in the placement of the volume and ringer buttons on the left side of the Verizon-compatible iPhone when compared to the AT&T model.
 As a result of the changes, the buttons and openings on old cases don't line up correctly.
 Expect a new case to cost $20-$40.

 Want tips like this delivered to your inbox every week?
 Subscribe to the free weekly iPhone/iPod email newsletter.